christinatuttle/email_gen/README.md

 # email_gen
-Script to generate links for email templates
+Script to generate links for pre-filled email templates